djberg96/berger_spec/README.md

 ## Running the tests
 Use the Rake tasks to run the various tests.
-You can run the individual test suites by using the name of the class or package, e.g. 'rake test:core:array'.
+You can run the individual test suites by using the name of the class or package, e.g. `rake test:core:array`.

-To perform all core tests run 'rake test:core'.
-Likewise, to perform all of the stdlib tests run 'rake test:stdlib'.
+To perform all core tests run `rake test:core`.
+Likewise, to perform all of the stdlib tests run `rake test:stdlib`.

-To perform all tests run 'rake test'.
+To perform all tests run `rake test`.

-See the output of 'rake -T' to see all available tests.
+See the output of `rake -T` to see all available tests.

 ## On JRuby
 As of 25-May-2007 I've decided to go ahead and tailor some of the tests